iotdomain/iotdomain-standard/iotconnect-standard.md

 }
 ~~~

-The signature is created by creating the hash of the message content and encrypting it using the private key of the publisher of the message.
+The signature is created by creating the hash of the message content and encrypting it using the private key of the publisher of the message and encode the result in a base64 string.
 See more in the 'signing' section.

 ## \$value: Publish Single 'no frills' Output Value